FangzhouTang/fangzhoutang.github.io/index.md

 ## Awards

+Chongqing University
+• Academic Scholarship in 2013-2015

 • Excellent Undergraduate in 2016-2017

+• Excellent Bachelor of Science in Engineering in 2017

+Huazhong University of Science and Technology
 • Excellent Post-Graduate in 2017-2018

 • Academic Scholarship in 2017-2019

 • Social Activist in 2018-2019

 • Excellent Master of Science in Engineering in 2020 (Summer)